abbibrunton/notes/topics/git/modules/pull-requests/README.md

 ![](https://help.github.com/assets/images/help/pull_requests/choose-head-fork-compare-branch.png)

-8. Type a title and description for your pull request
+8. Insert a title and description for your pull request
 9. Configure any other options you want on the right hand side
 10. Click 'Create Pull Request'